 Students should not come to campus wearing the same clinical uniform that was worn at their clinical site earlier in the day.
-This practice is intended to reduce the transmission of
+This practice is intended to reduce the transmission of potentially infectious organisms or hazardous materials from the clinical setting to the community.
+The lab instructor reserves the right to determine what is appropriate.

-- 2. Dress Code for Clinical All students must report to their clinical site in the approved NSU nursing student uniform.
+- 3. Dress Code for Clinical All students must report to their clinical site in the approved NSU nursing student uniform.
 This consists of NSU scrub uniform, white lab coat (jacket), white hose (socks) and white shoes.
-Also, the student is required to have a watch with a second hand, bandage scissors, stethoscope, black ink pen, pen light, name tag and pocket-size notebook.
+Also, the student is required to have a watch with a second hand, bandage scissors, stethoscope, black ink pen, pen light, name tag and pocketsize notebook.
 Students should not wear their school uniforms while working on other jobs.
 Students who report to the clinical site without the approved clinical attire will be sent home.
 In addition, students must adhere to the following: - A. Shoes and Attire Students should obtain and wear the specified school uniform (or the specified appropriate attire for community and psychiatric clinical) at all times in the clinical areas.
 Standard White Nursing Shoes (sneakers, tennis shoes, crocs, and clogs are not acceptable) and hose/socks should be worn with the clinical uniform.
 Clothes and shoes must be clean, non-stained, fabric pressed and free of wrinkles, in good condition, well-maintained and not in need of repair. - B. Jewelry Students are allowed to wear one pair of small post earnings and a plain band ring.
 Students must remove jewelry from piercings of other areas of the body.
 Chains/necklaces if worn should not be visible. - C. Hair All students must have hair off the collar in such a fashion that it will not fall forward into a work area or brush across a client.
-No outrageous hairstyles, hair colors or hair accessories.
+No hair color or hair accessories.
 No head scarves and uncombed wraps.
-When in conflict, we must comply with the agency's policy.
+When in conflict, we must comply with the

+- agency's policy.
 For safety reasons, students are expected to be clean-shaven without facial hair. - D. Fingernails Acrylic/artificial nails are prohibited.
 Nails must be neat and no longer than one-quarter inch past the nail bed.
 Nails should be bare and free of polish. - E. General Appearance Makeup should not be excessive, no perfume or aftershave.
 False eyelashes are not permitted.
 There should be no sweatshirts, hooded, or zip jackets worn over the uniform.